 Thank you to everyone who has given generously to City.
 We are incredibly grateful.

-Here are some of the projects that have been possible thanks to our generous donors and supporters:
+These are also some of the projects that have been possible thanks to our generous donors and supporters:

 City’s partnership with Santander Universities was established in 2007 and extended in 2019 to support three key areas - education, entrepreneurship and employability with a donation of nearly £350,000 over three years.